hpc-apps/EXA_PMRA20/README.md

 * Sameer Shende, U. of Oregon

 # How to submit
-Papers, in PDF format should be submitted through the easychair web site here.
-Paper must be formatted the same way as IPDPS papers : submitted manuscripts may not exceed ten (10) single-spaced double-column pages using 10-point size font on 8.5×11 inch pages (IEEE conference style), including figures, tables, and references.
-The IEEE conference template that can be found here.
+Submissions should be in PDF format , and should be formatted in a double-column format with a font size 10 pt or larger.
+They should not exceed 10 pages (all inclusive).
+Please follow the ACM format located at https://www.acm.org/publications/proceedings-template.
+The paper submission online system is open : www.easychair.com

 # Important dates
-* Submission deadline: February 1st , 2020
+* Paper Submission: May 25, 2020 (AoE)
-* Author Notification: March 8th, 2020
+* Author Notification: June 15, 2020
+* Workshop Dates: August 17-20, 2019